MaartenOvereem/QuizMaster/README.md

 Each question or answer can consist of multiple images.
 This is especially useful when dealing with extensive content, such as detailed explanations or derivations.
 You can also store pre-existing images (not just screenshots) directly through the Internal module.

+Please be aware that in order to ensure the program can save images when bundled up into a .exe file, the program creates a new folder inside the Microsoft "AppData" folder where a new file is stored.

 **Interface module**<br>
 The Interface module consists of a Tkinter-based GUI, allowing for seamless user interaction with both the Internal and Incoming modules.
 Additionally, it manages communication between these modules behind the scenes.